shyam100v/cs4641Project/README.md

 From the analyses we carried out, following are the key insights and results:

-1. bla
+1. __Categories with high number of views__: Film & Animation, Music, Entertainment and News and Politics.
+2. __Catergories with least number of views__: Nonprofits & Activism and Shorts
-2. __1:30 to 8:30 pm GMT__ is a popular time frame to publish videos so they trend.
+3. __1:30 to 8:30 pm GMT__ is a popular time frame to publish videos so they trend.
 There is __no optimal title length.
 Less to none captial letters and punctuation__ in video title is optimal.
-3. bla
+4. bla
-4. The video title plays a __minor role__ in the popularity of the most popular videos.
+5. The video title plays a __minor role__ in the popularity of the most popular videos.
 But, for the less exposed or advertised videos, keeping to minimal capital letters and punctuation can help boost views slightly.
-5. The __channel's popularity__ plays a major role in determining the popularity of a video.
+6. The __channel's popularity__ plays a major role in determining the popularity of a video.
 Particularly, the __channel subscriber and view count, age of channel and channel video count__ are dominant factors.

 ## Future Work